"Infinite bad guys from a small door. Way to rip off the clown car."

 Respawning enemies come in several varieties:

-- Enemies that respawn within a certain time limit has passed.
+- Enemies that respawn when a certain time limit has passed.

 - Enemies that respawn every time room is reentered.